Train horn: AirChime, Ltd.

 AirChime, Ltd. traces their beginnings through the work of Robert Swanson in 1949.
-Prior to the early 1950s, locomotives were equipped with air horns that sounded a singular note.
+Prior to the early 1950s, locomotives were equipped with air horns that sounded a single note.

 Swanson sought to develop an air horn which would mimic the sound of a classic steam whistle.
 Using ancient Chinese musical theory, Swanson produced the six-note model 'H6'.
 This was impractical for railroad use, due to its relatively large size.
 Railroad equipment operates over routes restricted by loading gauge, a difference of only a few inches may prohibit that equipment from operating on the line in question.

 Swanson would later refine his 'H6' into the model 'H5'.
 As the numeric designation indicates, the horn sounds a five-note chord.

 In 1950, AirChime introduced the 'M' series, a further improvement on the earlier horns through elimination of unnecessary moving parts.
 Among the earliest customers of the AirChime 'M' was the Southern Railway, which sought replacement horns for their motive power.
 The company announced this program through the placement of a full-page advertisement in the May 25, 1951 edition of the Washington Times-Herald.